-In 1831, there were revolutions in

-Western Europe and the British had

-to stop a lot of the building process.

-It wasn't until 1843 that both towers

-had been built.
+In 1831, there were revolutions in Western Europe and the British had to stop a lot of the building process.
+It wasn't until 1843 that both towers had been built.
 But the bridge wasn't complete until 1864, which is 5 years after Brunel died.

 The Clifton Bridge still stands today.
-And as you look at it up close up of 3 independent rod iron chains.
+And as you look at it up close you'll see that the cables are made up of 3 independent rod iron chains.